aeternity/protocol/channels/OFF-CHAIN.md

 Once `funding_locked` messages have been exchanged, the channel enters the `open` state.
 Changes to the off-chain state can be effected by sending an `update` message.
-The payload of this message must be a singly-signed off-chain state, where the `updates` element contains a list of operations to be performed on the previous state, and the `state_hash` is the aggregated root hash of the resulting state trees.
+It consists of a singly-signed off-chain transaction and an updates list that contains a list of operations to be performed on the previous state.
+The `state_hash` of the off-chain transaction is the aggregated root hash of the resulting state trees.
 The receiver must verify that the state is a valid outcome, then return it, co-signed, in an `update_ack` message.

 The `block_hash` is the hash of which on-chain environment was used for computing the state and either this blcok or any more recent one could be used